CodeReadingClubs/www/content/blog/advent-of-code.md

 2) Open questions that are more meant for reflection, like:

 * What is the most important line of code?
-* What decisions were made while making this code
+* What decisions were made while making this code?
 * Summarise this code in 5 sentences.

 We will mix up different types so it remains exciting and fresh for the whole month!